This symposium will take place on Monday 4 September 2023 as satellite event of the Joint Annual Meeting of SPS and ÖPG.

-We invite female participants from all career levels to register for this event.
-Suggestions for desired mentors can be made during registration.
-In addition, we are asking interested colleagues willing to act as mentors to register, where we also encourage male colleagues to contribute.
-The event is sponsored by the University of Zurich, the Paul Scherrer Institute, the Swiss Physical Society, the Swiss Academy of Natural Sciences (SCNAT) and the International Union of Pure and Applied Physics (IUPAP).
+The event is sponsored by the University of Zurich, the Paul Scherrer Institute, the Swiss Physical Society, the Swiss Academy of Natural Sciences (SCNAT) and Zurich Instruments.
 Further contributions are most welcome.

 Registration for the symposium